 All employees want to know what’s expected of them, and any manager should be able to answer this question.
 Getting clear on the expectations for a job is required to write a job description, advertise for a position, employee selection, employee orientation, goal setting, feedback and coaching, and annual performance reviews.

-The study also found that managers who are very effective at employee development can outperform their peers by up to 25 percent.
+The study also found that managers who are effective at employee development can outperform their peers by up to 25%.

 So why don’t more managers do it?
 Is it that, like a lot of management and HR practices, we make it sound more complicated than it needs to be?
 If you’ve ever sat through a lesson on how to write SMART goals, you might come to that conclusion too.

-It really doesn't have to be.
+It doesn't have to be.
 Here is a simple, yet effective method:

 - Set aside 30 minutes of uninterrupted time.
 Turn off your phone, your email, and shut your door.

 - Take out a blank pad of paper and a pen, or open up a Word document.

 - Think about what you would look for in an ideal employee if you were hiring someone tomorrow.
 Jot those things down.

 - Think back to all of the performance improvement discussions you’ve had with employees over the last few years.
 Jot the opposite of those things down.
 For example, if the discussion was about poor customer service, write, “Provide outstanding customer service.”